Tintic Standard Mine

 (The focus of this page is the surface workings of the Tintic Standard mine, as visible in photographs, as well as a general description of the mine, with minimal coverage of the geology and financial returns.
 Also to establish a timeline using sources not previously readily available.)

 E.J.
-Roddatz became interested in the district about 1906 and acquired a major holding in what is now the Tintic Standard area.
-Roddatz reasoned that even though the surface rocks did not show promising deposits, there was a chance of discovery at depth.
+Raddatz became interested in the district about 1906 and acquired a major holding in what is now the Tintic Standard area.
+Raddatz reasoned that even though the surface rocks did not show promising deposits, there was a chance of discovery at depth.
 His ideas worked out and, despite the complex faulting and folding in the area, in 1916 he discovered the Tintic Standard deposit.
 It took two shafts and thousands of feet of drift and winze to make the discovery.
-Roddatz was amply rewarded.
+Raddatz was amply rewarded.
 The Tintic Standard Mine went on to become one of the major lead-silver mines in the world.

 The Tintic Standard discovery from the Tintic Standard No.2 shaft stimulated activity in the eastern part of the district.
 The Eureka Bullion, Iron King, Copper Leaf, Eureka Lily, Zuma and Apex Standard shafts were sunk in similar geologic zones.
 With the exception of the Eureka Lily, none led to an immediate discovery, although this would change.

 Mining geologists attracted by the discovery of the Tintic Standard began to study the district.
-In the early 1920s, Paul Billingsly provided the skills that led to sevral valuable deposits.
+In the early 1920s, Paul Billingsly provided the skills that led to several valuable deposits.
 Based on Billingsly's work, a long drift was driven on the 700 level of the Tintic Standard Mine.
 This exploration work intersected the ore deposit that became the North Lily Mine.
 Similar strategies led to the discovery of the Eureka Standard mine.

 During World War II, the United States recognized that in the event of a long war, new sources of raw material would be essential.
 The US Geological Survey spent 1942 – 1943 studying the East Tintic District.
 An exploration program seeking bodies of ore that did not show at the surface (known as "blind" ore bodies), was commenced towards the end of 1943.
 The work progressed slowly and by 1945, four areas had been defined.